Pierre Chompré: Biography

-He held in Paris a thriving pension and composed several educational books for the use of his pupils.
+In Paris, he directed and taught at a boarding school, and he wrote several educational books for the use of his pupils and other young people.
 His Dictionnaire abrégé de la Fable, published in 1727, was translated into many languages and reprinted many times until the middle of the nineteenth century.
-"Here we have a man named Chompré, wrote his contemporary Baron Grimm, which possesses for the instruction of youth a very rare and recognized talent.
-He saw that the most perfect books we have from antiquity repelled young people by their uselessness, obscurities or things beyond their reach in them.
-He is responsible for the care to extract all that can attract, entertain or educate young people".
+"Here we have a man named Chompré," wrote his contemporary Baron Grimm, "who possesses a very rare and recognized talent for the instruction of youth.
+He saw that the most perfect books we have from antiquity repelled young people through their uselessness, obscurity, or inappropriately high academic level.
+He is responsible for carefully extracting all that can attract, entertain or educate young people."

 His brother, Étienne Marie Chompré, was also a schoolmaster.
 His son was Nicolas Maurice Chompré.